University Licensing Program

 Colorado State University is the sole owner of its name and the symbols, graphics and marks that identify or are associated with the University.
 All items bearing Colorado State University name, symbols, graphics, or marks must be produced by a licensed vendor.

-Colorado State University partners with Learfield Licensing Partners (LLP).
-As of July 1, 2014, LLP manages the University’s licensing program including application processing, royalty collection, and art approval.
-(The licensing company formerly known as LRG was acquired by LLP–there has not been a change of licensing companies.)
+Colorado State University partners with IMG College Licensing (CLC).
+CLC manages the University’s licensing program including application processing, royalty collection, and art approval.
+(The licensing company formerly known as LLP was acquired by CLC; there has not been a change of licensing companies.)

 - Protect the University’s claim to its logos and marks

 - Ensure the quality and consistency of all University merchandise

 - Generate revenue for athletic scholarships and other student benefits